rtkartista/CubeSat_Rendezvous/README.md

 2. Position Controller
 <img src="Plots&Diagrams/PositionController.gif" />

+## Objectives Achieved
-### Disturbances on a satellite in a low earth orbit
+1. Disturbance0 Forces on a satellite in a low earth orbit
-### 6DOF motion of one satellite in another's Frame of reference
+2. 6DOF motion of one satellite in another's Frame of reference
-### Design for a Optimal controller for the translational motion
+3. Design for a Optimal controller for the translational motion
-### Design for a Sliding mode controller for the attitute motion
+4. Design for a Sliding mode controller for the attitute motion
-### Using Genetic Algorithms to optimize the performance
+5. Using Genetic Algorithms to optimize the performance